Learning 3D-Gaussian Simulators from RGB Videos: Introduction

 \section{Introduction}

 Simulating visually and physically realistic environments is a cornerstone for embodied intelligence.
-Robots must soon tackle tasks like opening washing machines, folding laundry, or tending plants.
+Robots must soon tackle tasks such as opening washing machines, folding laundry, or tending plants.
 Traditional analytical simulators demand exact geometry, poses, and material parameters, making arbitrary scene simulation impractical.
-An alternative is to learn models that predict future states of a scene in large scale observations, as evidenced by the striking visual realism of 2D video generation methods \citep{li2023nerfdy, wu2023slotformer, agarwal2025cosmos}.
+An alternative is to learn models that predict future states of a scene in large-scale observations, as evidenced by the striking visual realism of 2D video generation methods \citep{li2023nerfdy, wu2023slotformer, agarwal2025cosmos}.
 However, pure 2D approaches lack 3D structure awareness, leading to failures in occlusion handling, object permanence, and physical plausibility \citep{motamed2025generative}.

-3D-based representations address many of these shortcomings, as shown by recent learned simulators which model a wide range of physical phenomena, from fluids and soft materials to articulated and rigid body dynamics \cite{li2019particle, allen2023graph}.
-Yet, scaling such methods to data-rich regimes remains challenging as most methods require privileged signals (object-level tracks, depth sensors, physics prior) or hand-crafted graph constructions.
+3D-based representations address many of these shortcomings, as shown by recently learned particle-based simulators \citep{li2019particle, allen2023graph,zhu_latent_2024} which model a wide range of physical phenomena, from fluids and soft materials to articulated and rigid body dynamics.
+Yet, scaling such methods to data-rich regimes remains challenging, as most methods require privileged signals (object-level tracks, depth sensors, physics prior) or hand-crafted graph constructions.

-To bridge this gap, we identify three pillars for generalizable, scalable visuo-physical simulation from videos: \textit{(1) 3D visuo-physical reconstruction} from raw RGB observations; \textit{(2) Minimal-bias dynamics modeling} to capture diverse physics without explicit biases; \textit{(3) Efficient, differentiable decoding} back to image space for supervision via reconstruction loss from videos.
+To bridge this gap, we identify three pillars for generalizable, scalable visuo-physical simulation from videos: \textit{(1) 3D visuo-physical reconstruction} from raw RGB observations; \textit{(2) Imposing minimal physical biases} that can capture diverse physics; \textit{(3) Efficient, differentiable decoding} back to image space for supervision via reconstruction loss.